eventnetusa/eventnet/src/_vip/medicare-oep.md

       image_2_path: /uploads/mac-outside.png
     video_block:
       video_id:
-  - text_block_markdown: "Our Mobile Assistance Center's are a great way to reach consumers around the community to discuss plan and produce offerings.
-Easily towed by an SUV or truck with trailer hitch, the MAC unit is versatile for indoor or outdoor set-ups.
-MAC units include seating for 9 people, drop-down monitor, iPads and multiple power options.
-Routing and staffing available upon request.&nbsp;"
+  - text_block_markdown: 'Your Medicare mobile assistance center contains seating for 8, video screen, and generator to provide electricity.
+MAC can be used indoor or outdoor and can be easily pulled by a car or light truck trailer hitch.
+Set up time: 20 minutes.
+EventNetUSA can supply driver/greeter and manage set up upon request.
+We can also work with you on routing.'
     single_image_block:
       single_image_path:
     double_image_block: